About the Provincial Employees Community Services Fund

 - PECSF is registered with the Canada Revenue Agency as a private foundation/employee trust: BN/Registration Number: 88940 7466 RR0001

-- The PECSF central office in Victoria has two full-time and one part-time staff member
+- The PECSF central office in Victoria has three full-time staff members

 - Government absorbs all administrative costs

 - A Board of Directors, made up of BC Public Service employees, clarifies policies and procedures relating to strategic planning and financial decisions